bfren/docker-wordpress/README.md

 [Docker Repository](https://hub.docker.com/r/bcgdesign/wordpress) - [bcg|design ecosystem](https://github.com/bencgreen/docker)

-On first run this will download and install the latest version of WordPress according to the `WORDPRESS_LOCALE` environment variable - unless WordPress is detected in `/www`.
+On first run this will download and install the latest version of WordPress according to the `WORDPRESS_WP_LOCALE` environment variable - unless WordPress is detected in `/www`.

 The required and recommended PHP modules are all installed.